angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 When people elect to run :card[SI] and :card[Em] they are generally thinking about fair {U} matchups that do not run :card[Wasteland].
-It should not be brought in versus any Delver variant nor when Wasteland and :card[Teferi, Time Raveler] are prominant in control variants as both of these can affect it.
+It should not be brought in versus any Delver variant nor when Wasteland and :card[Teferi, Time Raveler] are prominent in control variants as both of these can affect it.

 In early June 2022, the _Hideway_ mechanic was revamped and while the Isle still enters tapped, the 3 other cards put back under your deck can no longer be